Technical Manager - Production Period: 20th Jan Till 22nd March 2025

 Design & Production Meetings

-To begin this role for the production it started with the Pre-Lim Design meeting where we got the first concepts for the Set, Costume and the scale for the technology which would have to be involved to make this spaceship.
+To begin my input for this production it started with the Pre-Lim Design meeting where we got the first concepts for the Set, Costume and the scale for the technology which would have to be involved to make this spaceship.
 I was instantly looking forward to the build for this as it gave me the opportunity to begin figuring out how we were going to install and control the practical controls, screens around the set and atmospherics throughout.

 Moving onto our next set of meetings we continued to move around projection screens, control panels and set positioning to best suit the performance space, cast member on roller skates and instruments.